Skip to main content

 Severity: Critical.
 Default channels: Email and in app.

-Today's tracked conversions sit at zero across the account, while the prior seven days were converting normally and the account is still spending meaningfully today.
-Conversion tracking has likely broken on the website or in Google Tag Manager.
-Until it is fixed, every recommendation you read from Google Ads or Hero AI is based on bad data.
-Google has a "no recent conversions" status indicator buried in the conversion actions table, but it does not email and most users never look there.
+This alert fires when the most recent completed day's tracked conversions sit at zero across the account.
+The prior seven days convert normally, and the account still spends meaningfully that day.
+Conversion tracking is likely broken on the website or in Google Tag Manager.
+Until you fix it, every recommendation you read from Google Ads or Hero AI relies on bad data.
+Google has a "no recent conversions" status indicator buried in the conversion actions table.
+Google does not email about it, and most users never look there.

 Default formula.
-Today's conversions equal zero, AND average conversions over the prior 7 days are at least 1 per day, AND today's spend is at least 30% of the account's average daily spend from the last 30 days (with an absolute floor of $5 spend for accounts too young to have an average from 30 days).
+The most recent completed day's conversions equal zero, AND average conversions over the prior 7 days are at least 1 per day, AND that day's spend is at least 30% of the account's average daily spend from the last 30 days (with an absolute floor of $5 spend for accounts too young to have an average from 30 days).

 Money waste and opportunity

 Eight warning alerts.
-State change and threshold rules covering money flowing out the door or demand the account is leaving on the table.
+These are threshold rules for money the account wastes, or demand the account misses.

 Daily budget running out too fast